 To express choosing between two alternatives, Scala

-has a conditional expression if-else
+has a conditional expression if-else.

-in Java, but is used for expressions, not statements.
+It looks like a if-else in Java, but is used for expressions, not statements.

 Example:

-def abs(x: Double) = if (x >= 0) x else -x
+def abs(x: Double) = if (x >= 0) x else -xx >= 0 is a predicate, of type Boolean.

-can be composed of
+Boolean expressions b can be composed of

 true false // Constants